 As the world has shifted from the physical to the digital, security threats have also changed from physical to cyber.
-The threats are numerous and the landscape evolves quickly.
-Juniper research states that cyber crimes accounted for $2 trillion in losses in 2019 and with hackers developing sneaky new approaches to infiltrate your business, that number is poised to rise.
+The cyber risks are numerous, and the landscape evolves quickly.
+Juniper research states that cyber crimes accounted for $2 trillion in losses in 2019, and with hackers developing sneaky new approaches to infiltrate your business, that number is poised to rise.

 You may feel confident in your internal security processes, but can you say the same for every third party you work with?
 Here are five cyber security facts that may make you think twice about how safe your business really is.

 - An estimated $6 trillion in damages by 2021

 According to Cybersecurity Ventures, in 2021 the global damages related to cyber crime will reach $6 trillion.
 The estimate includes the cost to restore and mitigate following a ransomware attack, and is not limited to actual ransom payments.
 The recovery cost from a ransomware attack is substantial, and companies would be wise to consider these costs when budgeting over the next few years.